osg-htc/operations/SLA/myosg.md

 | 1.4 | 11-30-2009 | Rob Quick | FNAL Updates |

 ## Executive Summary
 This SLA is an agreement between OSG Operations at Indiana University and the OSG Management describing details of the MyOSG presentation tools.
-The MyOSG service runs on hardware at Indiana University a\
-nd gathers data from several OSG sources including but not limited to: RSV, OIM, BDII, GIP-Validator, and Gratia.
+The MyOSG service runs on hardware at Indiana University and gathers data from several OSG sources including but not limited to: RSV, OIM, BDII, GIP-Validator, and Gratia.
 MyOSG displays information from many different sources in many different formats.
-This SL\
-A is inclusive only of selected service used to provide job level decisions or data movement, most notably the XML status based information.
+This SLA is inclusive only of selected service used to provide job level decisions or data movement, most notably the XML status based information.
 A complete list of services presented is in Appendix B.

 ## Owners
 The MyOSG SLA is owned by OSG Operations Center and Indiana University and will be reviewed and agreed upon by the OSG Executive Team.